Kristen Schaal: Film, TV, and radio

 She starred in A. D. Miles' MyDamnChannel.com series Horrible People.
 In October 2008, Schaal appeared in an episode of Spicks and Specks.
 On June 10, 2009, Schaal broadcast her first radio show, High Five!!, on Sirius XM Radio's 'RawDog' channel with co-host Kurt Braunohler.
 Schaal stars in her own web series, Penelope Princess of Pets, one episode of which doubled as the video for the New Pornographers' "Mutiny, I Promise You".
 She voiced Trixie the Triceratops in Toy Story 3 and Pumpkin Witch and Palace Witch in Shrek Forever After.
 She was also in the music video for Joey Ramone's "New York City."
 She also guest-starred in the Modern Family episode "Fifteen Percent", as well as the music video for "Conversation 16" by The National.
 Schaal guest starred on the MC Frontalot album Solved.
 She was featured with Kurt Braunohler on the Radiolab episode "Loops".
 Schaal was in a commercial for the Xperia Play version of Minecraft.

-Schaal guest starred on The Simpsons May 8, 2011 episode "Homer Scissorhands," in which she plays Taffy, a love interest of Milhouse.
+Schaal guest starred on The Simpsons May 8, 2011, episode "Homer Scissorhands," in which she plays Taffy, a love interest of Milhouse Van Houten.
 She is incorrectly listed in the credits as "Kristen Schall".
 This prompted Simpsons writers to issue her a unique apology on the next week's episode in which Bart's chalkboard joke in the intro to the show states "It's Kristen Schaal, not Kristen Schall."
-Schaal also appeared in a music video for "Weird Al" Yankovic's 2014 song "Tacky", a parody of Pharrell Williams' "Happy".
+Schaal voiced Shannon, a girl who goes on a date with Gru, in Despicable Me 2; she then appeared in a music video for "Weird Al" Yankovic's 2014 song "Tacky", a parody of Pharrell Williams' "Happy".
 In 2013, Schaal guest starred in the two-part episode "Sea Tunt" of Archer, lending her voice to a character named Tiffy.
 In 2014, Schaal co-starred alongside Casey Wilson, Danielle Schneider, Tymberlee Hill, Andrea Savage, and Angela Kinsey in the first season of the Hulu original series The Hotwives of Orlando.
 She co-starred alongside Will Forte in the FOX comedy The Last Man on Earth, which premiered on March 1, 2015.